chevere/docs/library/Action.md

 ### Description

 The `getDescription` method is used to define the action description.
+This is a short summary explaining the purpose of the action.

 ```php
 public function getDescription(): string